ElDuke717/sql-library-manager/README.md

 ### This is Project 8 for the Treehouse FSJS Techdegree

-### You may start this project by typing _nodemon start_ in the command line after running _npm install_ from the project's main folder
+### You may start this project by typing _nodemon start_  or _npm start_ in the command line after running _npm install_ from the project's main folder

 ## Project Notes:

-1. You may start this project by typing _nodemon start_ in the command line after running _npm install_ from the project's main folder.
+1. You may start this project by typing _nodemon start_  or _npm start_ in the command line after running _npm install_ from the project's main folder .
 It is running on **port 3001**

 2. Extensive notes have been added throughout the code.
 They have been added so that the code is easier to follow (and I can figure out what's going on when I return to this project in the future).
     - The `library.db` file contains 90+ rows/entries.
-    - There are several log statments in the console while the app is running.
+    - There are several log statments in the console while the app is running to help the developer see what's going on in the routes.
     - a JavaScript file `public\javascripts\script.js` has been added to the project, but is not currently doing anything.
     -  All routes are in `index,js` found in the `routes` folder.
 All views are in the `views` folder.
     - All routes are in `index,js` found in the `routes` folder.
 All views are in the `views` folder.